Aussie Delivery | Local Pickup

 • Jun ferments quickly: 3–7 days is usually enough.

-• Taste every day or two until it reaches the balance of sweetness and tang you prefer.
+• Taste every day or two until it reaches your preferred balance of sweetness and tang.

-• Remove the SCOBY and set it aside in some finished Jun to use as your starter for the next batch.
+• Remove the SCOBY and set it aside in some finished Jun for your next batch.

-• Pour the Jun into glass bottles, leaving 2–3 cm of headspace.
+• Pour the Jun Tea into glass bottles, leaving 2–3 cm headspace.

 • Add optional flavourings (ginger, berries, mint, lemon, etc.).